CAOTE: KV Cache Selection for LLMs via Attention Output Error-Based Token Eviction

-Furthermore, other lines of work enable layer-wise budget optimization \cite{feng2024ada} by considering the scores of all heads jointly, and selecting top-K nodes, while others \cite{ge2023model} consider managing memory by keeping/discarding based on token characteristics with baseline token eviction (H2O).
-Our proposed method, CAOTE is highly flexible, and can be integrated with both the mentioned methods to achieve additional boost on performance.
+Other lines of work focus on layer-wise budget optimization \cite{feng2024ada}, selecting top-K nodes across heads, or managing memory based on token characteristics \cite{ge2023model}, often using baseline eviction strategies like \textit{H2O}. \textit{CAOTE} is highly flexible and can be integrated with these approaches to achieve further performance gains.
+Finally, \textit{DuoAttention}~\cite{xiao2024duoattention} explore orthogonal directions: addresses attention head selection.
+This method is complementary to \textit{CAOTE}, which focuses specifically on token-level eviction.